williammc/simulation/src/estimation/legacy/README.md

 ## Why Deprecate?

-1. **Performance**: GTSAM implementations are 4-10x faster
+1. **Performance**: The new implementation is optimized and more efficient
+2. **Camera Independence**: Works with any camera model without modification
-2. **Numerical Stability**: Factor graph approach provides better numerical properties
+3. **Numerical Stability**: Better numerical properties and convergence
-3. **Maintenance**: Single codebase to maintain (GTSAM) instead of multiple custom implementations
+4. **Maintenance**: Single codebase to maintain instead of multiple implementations
-4. **Features**: GTSAM provides more advanced features and better extensibility
+5. **Features**: More advanced features and better extensibility

 ## For Developers